 The Company undertook to pay royalties to the IIA in respect of grants it received from the IIA for the years 2006 through 2014 for participation in research and development costs.
-According to the terms of the grants, the IIA was entitled to receive royalties at the rate of 3.5% of the revenue, up to the amount of the grants received, including accumulated interest.
-As of the second half of 2017, new provisions to the grant agreements have entered into force, which stipulate that small companies (up to an annual turnover of \$70,000) will pay royalties at the rate of 3%.
+According to the terms of the grants, the IIA was entitled to receive royalties at the rate of 3% of the revenue, up to the amount of the grants received, including accumulated interest.

-The liability to the IIA shown in Note 8 is calculated based on the Company's revenue from products developed with grants from the IIA.
+The liability to the IIA shown in Note 7 is calculated based on the Company's revenue from products developed with grants from the IIA.

-As of December 31, 2022, based on the second median of 2022 revenue, the Company recorded a liability for royalties in an amount of \$47.
+As of December 31, 2024, based on 2024 second half revenue, the Company recorded a liability for royalties which amounted to \$46.

-As of December 31, 2022, the Company has no open application for grants to the IIA.
+As of December 31, 2024, the Company has no open application for grants to the IIA.

-Total grants received by the Company, including accumulated interest, amount to approximately \$2,575 (\$2,076 net of royalties paid).
-The grants are linked to the exchange rate of the dollar and bears interest of LIBOR per annum.
+Total grants received by the Company from the Israeli Innovation Authority ("IIA"), including accumulated interest, amounted to approximately \$2,676 (\$1,980 net of royalties paid).
+The grants were previously linked to the exchange rate of the dollar, and bore the London Interbank Offered Rate until December 31, 2023.
+From January 1, 2024, these IIA grants are linked to the 12-month Secured Overnight Financing Rate or at an alternative rate published by the Bank of Israel plus 0.71513%.